 12521 Lake Shore Boulevard

-In 1946, the forty-one-year-old Davis was recruited to head the litigation department of Squire, Sanders & Dempsey.
-Within twenty years he was named managing partner.
+In 1946, Squire, Sanders & Dempsey recruited the forty-one-year-old James Davis to head their litigation department.
+Within twenty years, he was named managing partner.
 His recruiter, John B. Dempsey, introduced his new law partner to Bratenahl village life.

 In 1956, Mayor Norweb appointed James Davis to the five-member planning commission to replace Ernest Dempsey.
 Davis, a relative newcomer to the village, was a born leader with an intimidating and brilliant mind.
 Davis brought a new perspective, recognizing that “Bratenahl was a gem that was about to go down the drain.”

-Based on James Davis’s encouragement for a judicious amount of redevelopment, he persuaded the council to take the first step.
+Based on James Davis’s encouragement for a reasonable amount of redevelopment, he persuaded the council to take the first step.

 Davis was appointed to replace Theodore Thoburn on Bratenahl Village Council in 1957 after Thoburn had moved from the village.
 Davis continued to serve on Bratenahl Village Council for twenty-five years from 1957 through 1981.

-During the 1960s and early 1970s, in partnership with then-Mayor William Klein, Davis led Bratenahl through unique periods of its growth.
-Both men realized that the village had to encourage development in order to exist, but such development had to be done in a planned, orderly fashion with the ultimate long-term goal being the preservation of village life as it was.
+uring the 1960s and early 1970s, in partnership with then-Mayor William Klein, Davis led Bratenahl through different periods of its growth.
+Both men realized that the village had to encourage development to exist, but it had to be accomplished in a planned, orderly fashion with the ultimate long-term goal being the preservation of village life as it was.

-The goal was realized with the construction of Bratenahl Place, a development that doubled the population and tax base of the village, yet still met the high standards established by Bratenahl leadership.
+Construction of Bratenahl Place accomplished the goal.
+This development doubled the population and tax base of the village, yet still met the high standards established by Bratenahl leadership.

 Davis also realized that the future of Bratenahl required continuity of leadership.
-In 1976, he told Mayor Klein that the time had come for them to step down and allow able younger villagers to assume their responsibilities.
+In 1976, he told Mayor Klein that the time had come for them to step down and make room for able younger villagers to assume responsibilities.

 After leaving the council, Davis became a member of the Planning Commission.
-He was a major contributor to the 1981 Planning and Zoning Code.
+He was a significant contributor to the 1981 Planning and Zoning Code.

-Jim Davis spoke his mind, He had a talent of condensing a long series of thoughts in a very few words, thus he was a reporter’s delight when he summarized an overpriced underdone “planning update” by a village consultant as “the same rubbish we heard before.”
+Jim Davis spoke his mind and had a talent of condensing a long series of thoughts in very few words.
+He was a reporter’s delight when he summarized an overpriced underdone “planning update” by a village consultant as “the same rubbish we heard before.”